Blue Apatite at a Glance

 Is Blue Apatite the same as Apatite?+

-Blue Apatite is a color variety of the mineral Apatite.
-Apatite actually comes in several colors — blue, green, yellow, purple, and brown — each with slightly different properties.
-Blue Apatite is the most popular and metaphysically significant variety, associated with the Throat Chakra, communication, and motivation.
-Green Apatite is more heart-centered and healing.
-When crystal practitioners refer to "Apatite," they are usually talking about the blue variety.
+Blue Apatite is one color variety of the mineral Apatite, which also comes in green, yellow, purple, and brown.
+Each color has different associations.
+Blue is the most common one in crystal work and is linked to the Throat Chakra, communication, and motivation.
+Green Apatite leans more toward heart-centered healing.
+When people say "Apatite" in a crystal shop, they almost always mean the blue kind.

 Can Blue Apatite help with weight loss?+